 In Dion’s case, the issue extends beyond copyright to her image and reputation.
 The Trump campaign’s usage of a video displaying Dion performing “My Heart Will Go On” could have incorrectly implied that she was in support of the candidate, a suggestion her team promptly denied.
 They emphasized that the use was unauthorized and that Dion did not support or endorse it in any manner.

 Notably, this incident occurred just as Dion had made a high-profile return to the stage following a lengthy hiatus due to health issues.
-Merely a fortnight prior, she had surprised fans with a performance at the Paris Olympics’ opening ceremony, her first since 2020.
+Merely two weeks before, she had surprised fans with a performance at the Paris Olympics’ opening ceremony, her first since 2020.
 The singer, who announced in 2022 that she had been diagnosed with stiff-person syndrome, has mostly kept a low profile in recent years, making her return all the more significant.

 It’s unlikely that the unauthorized use of Dion’s music will deter Trump from continuing to use popular songs at his rallies.
 His campaign is well-known for its diverse playlist, which ranges from patriotic anthems to musical theater numbers.
 However, the recurring disputes with artists over the use of their music prompt questions about the campaign’s strategy and the potential legal and reputational risks.